five ayurvedic tips for a happier (digestive) holiday

 3. over did it? drink a cup of 8 spice digestive tea after your meal.

 Add hot water to 1/4 tsp of 8 Spice Digestive and drink as a tea.
 This spice blend helps keep gas and bloating from overwhelmed digestion at bay.
+This also makes a great agni kindler before the meal as well.

 4. Give the body time to digest